theatre in hurt and abandoned spaces

 My works sits in the framework of ‘Composed Theatre’ – a philosophical lens which creates fragments of images, sounds, text that organises and reorganises, to evoke a circuitous environment where the viewer enters a constructed reality.

 I manipulate time spaces at the junction of dream logic.
 I look to destabilise the real and the unreal worlds by bringing together contradictory artforms, media and seemingly disparate collaborators (and a couple of my beloved horses).

 My early investigation into the compositional structures of orchestral music led me to ‘Composed Theatre’ – the result is a coded world of theatrical scores rather than scripts.

-I ask the performers to play with the relationship with themselves in topography of space in time in rhythm
+I ask the performers to play with the relationship with themselves in the topography of space, in time, in rhythm

 Obsessed with the state of suffering, I am drawn to work in spaces that feel hurt, bruised, violated.
 My themes of female desire, the universal desire for something better and the suffering of everyday life.
 Within these states we find beauty.
 The private celebrations distilled yet unsettled.
 There is always something that isn’t quite right.